sebastian-eichelbaum/module-graph-tool/README.md

 ### Graph Visualization

 Besides the textual report, `mgt` creates a file called `graph.dot`.
 This contains the whole dependency graph.
-It can be rendered either by going to [Graphviz Online](https://dreampuf.github.io/GraphvizOnline/?engine=dot)
+It can be rendered either by going to [Graphviz Online](https://dreampuf.github.io/GraphvizOnline/?engine=dot), or by rendering it using `dot`.

 ```sh
 # Convert to png using dot: